devclub-iitd/Yearbook/README.md

     done
     ```
   * Run this script
-7. @Udit/@Aman, add about the collage stuff
+7. For Collage Generation details, see the `README` inside 'collage' folder.

 ## Authors